shameekagarwal/Data-Structures-and-Algorithms/Strivers A2Z DSA Course Sheet/Step 5: Strings [Basic and Medium]/Step 5.1: Basic and Easy String Problems/Rotate String.md

         return false;
     }
 }

 ```

 ## Optimal

-- use the same concept from brute force but optimal -
 - make `s = s + s`
 - then use kmp (discussed [here](../../Step%2018:%20Strings/Step%2018.1/KMP%20algo%20LPS(pi)%20array.md))
 - so important? - to check if an array is a rotated version of another array - we use kmp?